PlayFab's New Free Tier: 1,000 Players Unless You Ship on Xbox

 What indie studios are switching to

-Studios who looked at the Foundation Mode requirements and concluded "this isn't for us" have a small handful of real options in May 2026.
+Studios who looked at the Foundation Mode requirements and concluded "this isn't for us" have a small handful of real options in mid-2026.

 Crux